- The Option Premium

 Consider a stock trading at $180.
 You structure a classic PMCC by purchasing a deep in-the-money LEAPS call with roughly 0.80 delta for $50.00, or $5,000 total.
 Each month you sell a short call around 0.25 to 0.35 delta.
 Over six months, you complete six call cycles.

 What have you accomplished?
 You've achieved $480 in basis reduction.
 Your six-month yield on capital is $480 divided by $5,000, or 9.6%.
-If you annualize that figure, it suggests roughly 19% to 20% annually.
+Annualized, that suggests roughly 19% to 20%.

 The Basis Reduction Ledger You Should Actually Track

-Most traders track PMCC profit and loss the way they'd track a stock position.
-That's a category error.
 A PMCC behaves more like a small business operation.
 Your LEAPS is the capital equipment.
 Your short calls generate monthly revenue.
 Your roll losses and adjustments are operating expenses.
+You wouldn't run a business without a P&L ledger.
+Don't run a PMCC without one either.

 The Uncomfortable Truth About Income